 “When someone says your dream is impossible, tell them ‘Yes, it’s impossible for me to stop believing in it.’” ~ Rina Raj

+One weekend I was extremely upset with Rina.
+She was in one of those moods that affected me negatively that entire weekend.
 I was ignored each time I asked her to do something.
-I was given that “teenage attitude” which involved eye-rolling (no I didn’t do that to my parents when I was young – okay, maybe I did) and a harsh tone of voice.
+I was given that “attitude” which contained some eye-rolling (no I didn’t do that to my parents when I was young – okay, maybe I did) and a harsh tone of voice.

 Let’s just say, I was astonished.

+Then it dawned on me, here was yet another special gift my daughter possessed.
 Hence the birth of her blog, Confessions of a Typical Teen!